Yash22222/BMC-Product-Review-Sentiment-Analyzer/README.md

 This project performs **Web Scrapping** & **Sentiment Analysis** on verified Gartner reviews of popular **BMC Software Products**, using **Python NLP Techniques** and **Data Visualization**.

+BMC Product Review Scrapping & Sentiment Analysis is an open source project designed for performing sentiment analysis on customer reviews of BMC Software products scraped from public platforms like Gartner.
+It leverages Natural Language Processing (NLP) techniques and visualization tools to extract actionable insights from product reviews.

+This project is perfect for beginners and intermediate contributors who want hands-on experience with web scraping, NLP, data visualization, and open source collaboration.

 It includes:
 - Web scraping from [Gartner Peer Insights](https://www.gartner.com/reviews)
 - Preprocessing text with NLP